-A. Object-Clutter Observation Model
+6.1 Object-Clutter Observation Model

 Each observation is a random variable o that can be assigned to some image feature f.
-As illustrated in Fig. 6, in the current implementation, we define an image feature $f \in \mathbb{F}$ as a local image patch surrounding an edge pixel, and feature f is measured by its appearance $\phi$ and location y, i.e., $f = (\phi, y)$ .
-Furthermore, the patch appearance $\phi$ is summarized by its color distribution, represented by vector $\phi{\chi}$ , and the intensity gradient orientation on the patch center, represented by scalar $\phi_g$ that ranges from 0 to $2\pi$ .
+As illustrated in Fig. 6, in the current implementation, we define an image feature $f \in \mathbb{F}$ as a local image patch surrounding an edge pixel, and feature f is measured by its appearance φ and location y, that is, $f = (\phi, y)$.
+Furthermore, the patch appearance φ is summarized by its color distribution, represented by vector φ{χ} , and the intensity gradient orientation on the patch center, represented by scalar φ_g that ranges from 0 to 2π .